Hendrus Anding

-Hendrus Anding (born 10 July 1970) is a Malaysian politician who has served as State Assistant Minister of Agriculture, Fisheries and Food Industries of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Minister Jeffrey Kitingan since October 2020 as well as Member of the Sabah State Legislative Assembly (MLA) for Tandek since September 2020.
+Hendrus Anding (born 8 July 1971) is a Malaysian politician who has served as State Assistant Minister of Agriculture, Fisheries and Food Industries of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Minister Jamawi Ja'afar since December 2025, Minister Jeffrey Kitingan from October 2020 to November 2025, as well as Member of the Sabah State Legislative Assembly (MLA) for Tandek since September 2020.
 He is a member of the United Sabah Party (PBS), a component party of the Gabungan Rakyat Sabah (GRS) coalition.
 He has also served as the Assistant Secretary-General of PBS from January 2021 until June 2022 and currently serves as the party's Vice President.